ryanwersal/emacs-config/README.md

 Why a new config?
 -----------------
 There are a couple motivations for the new configuration.
 The largest was that for the past 6-8 months I have been using [Sublime Text 2](http://www.sublimetext.com/).
-It has mostly been a good experience except I have experienced numerous performance issues largely related to the plugins (I'm looking at you [SublimeRope](http://www.sublimetext.com/)!) which were admittedly related to conditions outside their control.
+It has mostly been a good experience except I have run into a handful of impactful performance issues largely related to installed plugins (I'm looking at you [SublimeRope](http://www.sublimetext.com/)!) which were admittedly related to conditions outside their control.

 Between that and my growing affection for Clojure (and probably Lisps in general), I've decided to "come back home" to Emacs.